LordSyd/LordSyd.github.io/README.md

-## FXGL using Maven/Gradle

-This is an example of a basic Maven / Gradle configuration for creating FXGL games on Java 11+ using Java and/or Kotlin.

-For actual game examples, please see [FXGLGames](https://github.com/AlmasB/FXGLGames).
+## This is a university Project based on AlmasB's template

+For the original template, go to https://github.com/AlmasB/FXGL-MavenGradle